-The drought subsequently broke in early 2020, and following on from the initial rains in February 2020, the region has experienced higher-than-average rainfall over the past three reporting periods.
-From late February 2022 to July 2023 the region experienced periods of extremely wet conditions with intense rainfall events that resulted in widespread flooding on a number of occasions in that timeframe.
+The drought subsequently broke in early 2020, and following on from the initial rains in February 2020, the region has experienced higher-than-average rainfall over the past four reporting periods.
+From late February 2022 to July 2024 the region experienced periods of extremely wet conditions with intense rainfall events that resulted in widespread flooding on a number of occasions in that timeframe.
 The wet conditions lead to delays in weed spraying and rehabilitation activities but also led to increased growth of existing vegetation which resulted in generally less dusty conditions.
-The first six months of 2023 have seen slightly drier conditions which has enabled weed spraying and rehabilitation activities to commence.